 Pa Joad Quotes in The Grapes of Wrath

 The The Grapes of Wrath quotes below are all either spoken by Pa Joad or refer to Pa Joad.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of The Grapes of Wrath published in 2002.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of The Grapes of Wrath published in 2002.).

 Chapter 10 Quotes